sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 Every SONiC Docker image can be converted to be a SONiC Package, although it is naturally to expect that SONiC OS comes with a set of Docker images pre-installed.
 Those Docker images are considered to be essential.
-Like a debian essential package, SONiC essential package cannot be removed from the system.
-Besides, this will allow for a smooth transition of SONiC Docker images into SONiC packages by marking all of the existing Docker images as essential and then removing essential flag for images that became a SONiC packages.
+Like a debian essential package, SONiC essential package cannot be removed from the system, but also, it cannot be upgraded without an image upgrade.

+This will allow for a smooth transition of SONiC Docker images into SONiC packages by marking all of the existing Docker images as essential and then removing essential flag for images that became a SONiC packages.

 The following list enumerates essential Docker containers: